Skip to main contentSkip to main content

 Ortho-K Case

 But here’s the most important part: it’s not just about clear vision.
 The way Ortho-K reshapes the cornea also changes how light focuses on the peripheral retina.
-This peripheral defocus is believed to be the key mechanism that signals the eye to stop growing longer, thereby slowing down myopia progression.
-Studies have shown that Ortho-K can slow myopia progression by 30-60% in many children.
+This peripheral defocus is believed to be the key mechanism that signals the eye to slow growing longer, thereby slowing down myopia progression.
+Studies have shown that Ortho-K can slow myopia progression by approximately 40-55% in many children.
 [1]

 Pros of sleepSEE® (Ortho-K):